richmahn/en_tn/job/front/intro.md

 Although sin causes suffering, this does not mean that sin causes all suffering.
 It was generally believed in the Ancient Near East that a person suffered because of certain sins in his life or in the lives of his parents or ancestors.
 This is, in fact, what many religions teach.
 (See: [[rc://en/tw/dict/bible/kt/sin]])

+#### Were Eliphaz, Bildad, and Zophar really Job's friends? ####

+Job 2:11 refers to Elipahz, Bildad, and Zophar as Job's friends.
+But they did not comfort Job.
+Instead, they tried to persuade Job to say something about God that he believed was false.
+So we might wonder if it is right to translate the word as "friends."
+The problem was not that they did not care about Job.
+They believed that they were his friends and they wanted to help him, but what they said was not any help to Job because they did not understand the truth about God.

 #### When did the events presented in the Book of Job take place? ####

 The story about Job is set in the time of the patriarchs—Abraham, Isaac, and Jacob.
 Very little is known for certain about the religious and cultural context of the book.